 Read Lynne’s story, buy the books (stock up before the next recession), check out Cursor and Red Lemonade.
-Read about Lynne on Slate and the UK Independent; read an interview in BOMB, another interview in The Millions.
+Read about Lynne on Slate; read an interview in BOMB, another interview in The Millions.
 More recently, an excellent interview and collection of links .

 By Lynne Tillman

 She watched his heart have a small fit under his black T-shirt.
 Its unsteady rhythm was a bridge between them.
 Lost in the possibilities he offered her, she studied his thin face, aquiline nose, tobacco-yellow fingers.
 In the moment, which swallowed her whole, she admired his need to smoke.
 She wouldn’t always, but not being able to stop meant something, now.
 Certain damage was sexy, a few sinuous scars.
 He’d be willing, eager maybe, to exist with her in the margins.